The Best Citizenship-by-Investment Programs for 2025

 The final component is to purchase or rent a home as proof of an established connection to Malta.
 To do this, you can either buy a property that is worth €700,000 or more (an actual investment) or enter a five-year lease that is worth at least €16,000 per year, bringing the total five-year amount to €80,000.

-If you go the rental route, although it is a much lower amount, this is also money you won’t be getting back.
+If you take the rental route, although it is a much lower amount, this is also money you won’t be getting back.

 And last of all, unlike the Caribbean citizenship by investment programs that don’t care if you ever show up, Malta needs you to put in time on the ground to show proof of connection to the country.

 Even with the higher donation amount, you’ll need to spend a good portion of your first twelve months of residence in Malta.
-Because of this residence requirement, it takes approximately 12 months (minimum) to obtain citizenship by investment in the country, the longest timeline of any CBI program.
+Because of this residence requirement, it takes approximately 11 months (minimum) to obtain citizenship through the MEIN program, the longest timeline of any CBI program.

 And that’s not even mentioning the new three-year timeline for those who opt for the lower donation amount that basically turns this program into a glorified fast-track Golden Visa.